 The only other difference between the 500 lumen models and the new 600 lumen (and now the 1,000 lumen) is the activation paddles.
 The original X300U-A have a longer narrower design while the X300U-B and new production X300U-A have a shorter, stubbier paddle.
 Really the only way to tell if you have the new 600 lumen X300U-A or the old 500 lumen X300U-A is to look at the paddles.
 There won’t be any other markings on the lights themselves that show the lumen output.

 The old (500 lumen) X300U-A on the left and the new production (600 lumen) X300U-A on the right.

-It should also be noted that some holsters are made for the X300U-A and NOT the X300U-B. It is best to verify with the manufacturer to see if your holster/light combo will work before purchasing.
-Most holsters will work with with both models but it’s alwayws best to verify.
+It should also be noted that SOME holsters are made for the X300U-A and NOT the X300U-B. It is best to verify with the manufacturer to see if your holster/light combo will work before purchasing.
+Nearly every holster will work with with both models but it’s always best to verify.